Inherent Tradeoffs in Learning Fair Representations

 \item Jensen-Shannon lower bound:

 \item Hellinger lower bound:

 \end{enumerate} \end{restatable} \paragraph{Remark} All the three lower bounds in Theorem~\ref{thm:all} imply a tradeoff between the joint error across demographic subgroups and learning group-invariant feature representations.
-In a nutshell: \begin{quoting} \itshape For fair representations, it is not possible to construct a predictor that simultaneously minimizes the errors on both demographic subgroups. \end{quoting} When $g_\sharp\dist_0 = g_\sharp\dist_1$, which also implies $\dist_0(\Ypred) = \dist_1(\Ypred)$, all three lower bounds get larger, in this case we have
+When $g_\sharp\dist_0 = g_\sharp\dist_1$, due to the data-processing principle, we also have $\dist_0(\Ypred) = \dist_1(\Ypred)$, and all three lower bounds get larger.
+In this case, we have